ystia/yorc/rest/http_api.md

 A critical note is that the deployment is proceeded asynchronously and a success only guarantees that the deployment is successfully
 **submitted**.

-Actually, this endpoint implicitly call a [submit new deploy task](#submit-new-task).

 ### List deployments <a name="list-deps"></a>